sharwell/developer.rackspace.com/src/docs/auto-scale/getting-started/index.rst

 Policies
 ----------

-To create an autoscale policy that adds one server with a 360 second cool down before doing another scaling action:
+Let's create an autoscale policy that will

+* Add one server
+* Only allow another scaling action to happen after a 360 second cool down

 .. include:: samples/create_scaling_policy.rst